[Image: A bland banner that says “Raising Luminaries Resource Roundup June”]

 - Kids books about family member incarceration

-June is Pride Month, and 6/28 is the Anniversary of the 1969 Stonewall Riots
+- June 28th is the Anniversary of the 1969 Stonewall Rebellion

-- Sign up for free virtual training: Bystander Intervention to stop LGBTQ+ Harassment via Hollaback.
+- Sign up for free virtual training: Bystander Intervention to stop LGBTQ+ Harassment via Right To Be.

 - LGBTQiA2S+ History for Kids